leaderboardsgg/leaderboard-backend/README.md

 # leaderboard-backend

 An open-source community-driven leaderboard backend for the upcoming leaderboards.gg.
+Uses ASP.NET Core.
-This repo is a proof-of-concept for switching to a C# with ASP.NET Core stack.
-The original backend, written in Go, can be found [here](https://github.com/leaderboardsgg/leaderboard-backend-go).
+The original backend, written in Go and inactive, can be found [here](https://github.com/leaderboardsgg/leaderboard-backend-go).

 ## Links
 - Website: https://leaderboards.gg